pmndrs/leva/docs/getting-started.md

 ## Gotchas

 - The order of the controls depends on hooks call order, in our case `myValue` will be first.
+- @todo explain caching

+### Other hooks / Components

+- usePanel -> returns a new store
+- useRootpanel -> uses the store in context
+- LevaStoreProvider -> provides a store in context
+- LevaPanel -> you can provide your own store generally from usePanel or consume the hook in context